andybalaam/articles-how-to-write-a-programming-language/the-evaluator/the-evaluator.md

                 return None

-This method checks whether a symbol is defined locally, and if not, it asks the parent environment, and gives up when it gets to the global environment, which has None for its self.parent value.
+This method checks whether a symbol is defined locally, and if not, it asks the parent environment.
+It gives up when it gets to the global environment, which has None for its self.parent value.

 Defining a symbol means calling set(), which is simpler: